Gosford Kariong Storm: History

 In 2011 the club hoped to submit three teams in the seniors competition with under 17's, Open Age and a Second Grade team but was only granted inclusion for an Open Age team.
-The Open Age team finished the season equal 5th but failed to qualify for the semi finals due to an 8-point difference in for & against.
+The Open Age team finished the season equal 5th but failed to qualify for the semi-finals due to an 8-point difference in for & against.

 2012 saw a number of new recruits join the club which the club had hoped would be enough to be accepted in fielding both a reserve grade, and open age team although this was rejected by the Central Coast Division of Rugby League with only an open age team being granted inclusion.
 However, only weeks out from the beginning of the season on 21 February the club was told that they along with Central Wyong Razorbacks had been excluded from entering any teams into any grades of the central coast competition, despite a number of appeals from both clubs the decision was not reversed and both clubs were forced to close their senior clubs.
 Both clubs still remain fully active in junior rugby league competitions.

+Gosford storm will play open age 3rd grade in season 2025 - the first time since 2018 - the club is looking to return to top grade by season 2026.